justahuman1/i3-grid/README.md

 - Rofi \*frontend (Fully customizable)
 - Python CLI and Library (includes event listeners for additional scripting)
-- Reshape and pin floating windows at any precise locations with ease
+- Reshape and pin floating windows to any precise locations on screen
 - On the fly workspaces
 - Deep customization with powerful out of the box features